Collaborative Center Programs

 Partner Support

-- Opportunities for mutually beneficial research, partnerships, and student placements.
+- Opportunities for mutually beneficial partnerships and student placements.
 View an example here.

-Our support extends to student orientations to community service, mentoring by experienced service-learning practitioners, and annual celebration and awards recognizing student achievement.
+Our support extends to student orientations to community engagement, connecting students with community partners, and annual celebration and awards recognizing student achievement.

-We will gladly present to your department, meet with you individually, or familiarize you and your students with the New Brunswick community.
+We will gladly meet with students or community partners to familiarize them with the New Brunswick/Piscataway community.

-To learn more about how we support faculty and staff, email Amy Michael, associate director, at amymic@odi.rutgers.edu.
+To learn more about how we can get you engaged in the community, please email the Center at civic@odi.rutgers.edu.